Compilation

 此内容尚不支持你的语言。

-The Tact compiler can produce various outputs, ranging from the BoC of the compiled contract to various supplementary files, such as the compilation report or the contract package, which is the JSON file with the .pkg
+The Tact compiler can produce various outputs, ranging from the BoC of the compiled contract to various supplementary files, such as the compilation report or the contract package.

 With the proper configuration settings, you can customize the behavior of the compiler to skip the generation of some or all the build artifacts, and even control the addition or exclusion of getters for supported interfaces.